 IPv6-only by default.
 AAISP provide a decently good NAT64/DNS64

-service, and I advertise these as the default DNS servers.
-However,
+service, and I used to advertise these as the default DNS servers -- now PF does

 IPv4 does work, and I have a